Towards Perceiving Small Visual Details in Zero-shot Visual Question Answering with Multimodal LLMs: Abstract

 \section{Abstract}

-Multimodal Large Language Models (LLMs) have recently achieved promising zero-shot accuracy on visual question answering (VQA) -- a fundamental task affecting various downstream applications and domains.
+Multimodal Large Language Models (MLLMs) have recently achieved promising zero-shot accuracy on visual question answering (VQA)---a fundamental task affecting various downstream applications and domains.
 Given the great potential for the broad use of these models, it is important to investigate their limitations in dealing with different image and question properties.
-In this work, we investigate whether multimodal LLMs can perceive small details as well as large details in images.
-In particular, we show that their zero-shot accuracy in answering visual questions is very sensitive to the size of the visual subject of the question, declining up to $46\%$ with size.
+In this work, we investigate whether MLLMs can perceive small details as well as large details in images.
+In particular, we show that their zero-shot accuracy in answering visual questions is very sensitive to the size of the visual subject of the question, declining up to 46\% with size.
 Furthermore, we show that this effect is causal by observing that human visual cropping can significantly mitigate their sensitivity to size.
-Inspired by the usefulness of human cropping, we then propose three automatic visual cropping methods as inference time mechanisms to improve the zero-shot performance of multimodal LLMs.
+Inspired by the usefulness of human cropping, we then propose five automatic visual cropping methods---leveraging either external localization models or the decision process of the given MLLM itself---as inference time mechanisms to improve the zero-shot performance of MLLMs.
 We study their effectiveness on four popular VQA datasets, and a subset of the VQAv2 dataset tailored towards fine visual details.
-Our findings suggest that multimodal LLMs should be used with caution in detail-sensitive VQA applications, and that visual cropping is a promising direction to improve their zero-shot performance.
-Our code and data are publicly available.~\footnote{\url{https://github.com/saccharomycetes/visual_crop_zsvqa}}
+Our findings suggest that MLLMs should be used with caution in detail-sensitive VQA applications, and that visual cropping is a promising direction to improve their zero-shot performance.
+To facilitate further investigation of MLLMs' behaviors, our code and data are publicly released \href{https://github.com/saccharomycetes/vicrop}{here}.